HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 stop stepping.

 So that's it.
-Using those procedures, we can both step a fragment, and take it's value at any particular step.
-We also know when a fragment stops being able to step, so we have a natural stopping point for measuring it's error.
+Using those procedures, we can both step a fragment, and take its value at any particular step.
+We also know when a fragment stops being able to step, so we have a natural stopping point for measuring its error.
 Next, let's look at how we'll actually use these two operations to find the error of a fragment as it steps.

 ### Assessing the Error of Partially Run Program Fragments

-Okay, so we want to know what the error of a fragment is on each step of it's execution.
+Okay, so we want to know what the error of a fragment is at each step of its execution.
 And we know how to step fragments, and take their current values.
 We also know the error is the difference between an exact evaluation of the fragment, and a floating point evaluation.
 To find the error at each step, we'll want to get to that step, and then